dhowe/dialogic/README.md

 ### Special Characters
-As in most scripting languages, certain charactes have special meaning in Dialogic scripts.
+As in most scripting languages, certain characters have special meaning in Dialogic scripts.
 These include the following: !, #, }, {, ", =, etc. If you need to use these characters in your scripts, you can use [HTML entities](https://dev.w3.org/html5/html-author/charref), which will be replaced in Dialogic's output.
 This also applies to leading and trailing spaces and multiple consecutive spaces, for which you can use the `&nbsp;` entity.

 ````
 CHAT TestSpecial